meanharsh/chip-factory-game/README.md

 An interactive web-based game that teaches you how computer chips are made, one layer at a time!
 Built with pure HTML5, CSS, and JavaScript - no dependencies required.

+**Created by:** Harsh Meena (harshmiitk@gmail.com)
+**Copyright:** © 2025 Harsh Meena.
+All rights reserved.

+This project is protected by copyright law.
+While it's open source under the MIT license, you must follow these guidelines:
+1. Always give credit to the original author (Harsh Meena)
+2. Include a link to the original repository
+3. Maintain the copyright notices in all copies
+4. Clearly mark any modifications you make

 ## 🤔 What is this?

 Ever wondered how your phone's brain is built?
 Chip Factory is a Tetris-inspired game that simulates the fascinating process of semiconductor manufacturing.
 Players build different types of computer chips by carefully placing layers in the right positions, just like in a real semiconductor factory!